TREASURIES-U.S. Treasury yields rise as inflation worries persist

 By Herbert Lash

-NEW YORK, Feb 23 (Reuters) - Treasury yields rose on Wednesday as the West unveiled more sanctions against Russia over its move into eastern Ukraine, but bond investors remained mainly concerned about inflation and a potential Federal Reserve policy mistake.
+NEW YORK, Feb 23 (Reuters) - Treasury yields rose on Wednesday as Western countries unveiled more sanctions against Russia over its move into eastern Ukraine, but bond investors remained mainly concerned about inflation and a potential Federal Reserve policy mistake.

 Ukraine declared a state of emergency and told its citizens in Russia to flee, while the United States and allies kept tougher measures in reserve in case Moscow unleashes a full-scale assault.